danielphan2003/flk/README.md

 ## Getting started

-Add this to your flake (idk if the syntax is correct)
+Add this to your flake (not sure if the syntax is correct)
 ```nix
 {
   inputs.dan-flk.url = "github:danielphan2003/flk";